TTLabs/EvaporateJS/README.md

 - Ability to pause and resume downloads at will

 #### Browser Compatibility
-EvaporteJS requires browsers that [support](http://caniuse.com/#feat=fileapi) the JavaScript File API, which includes the `FileReader` object.
-The MD5 Digest support requires that FileReader support the `readAsArrayBuffer` method.
-For details, look at the `supported` property of the `Evaporate` object.
+Any browser that supports the JavaScript [File API](https://developer.mozilla.org/en-US/docs/Web/API/File) should be compatible.
+The File API, includes the `FileReader` object that Evaporate uses to calculate MD5 checksums through the `readAsArrayBuffer` method.
+Refer to this [list of browsers that support the File API](http://caniuse.com/#feat=fileapi).
+Evaporate does not invoke the `File` constructor.

 ## Authors